Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 As `gmx_MMPBSA` is based on [MMPBSA.py][1], it uses an input file containing all the specification for the MM/PB(GB)SA calculation.
 The input file is designed to be as syntactically similar to other programs in Amber as possible.
 The input file has the same namelist structure as both sander and pmemd.
-The allowed namelists are
+The allowed namelists are:

 - `&general`: are typically variables that apply to all aspects of the calculation or parameters required for build amber topologies from GROMACS files.